Simarpreetsaini/Laundary-Services/README.md

 ## About

 I made this project to practice HTML, CSS and JavaScript.

-The project lets users:

-- View different services
-- Add a service to the cart
-- Book a service
-- Skip to the next service
-- See the total price
-- Fill in the booking form
+It allows users to view services, add them to a cart, skip services, check the total price, and book a service.

 ## What I Learned

-- How to use `getElementById()`
+* Using `getElementById()` and `innerText`
+* Handling button clicks with `addEventListener()`
-- How to store services in an array
+* Using arrays to store services and cart items
-- How button click events work
-- How to add items to a cart
-- How to calculate the total price
+* Updating the webpage using the DOM
+* Calculating totals with a simple loop
-- How to validate form inputs
+* Validating form inputs with `if` conditions
-- How to separate sections using CSS

-## Buttons

-**Add to Cart** adds the current service to the cart.

-**Book Now** is a separate option for booking the current service.

-**Skip** moves to the next service.

-## Problems I Faced
+## Learning & Problem Solving

+I built the project step by step, starting with the HTML and then adding JavaScript functionality.

-At first, I had difficulty separating the cart and booking sections.
-I fixed it by using separate boxes and simple CSS.
+I had problems keeping the service and cart information updated.
+I solved this using an `index` variable and functions to update the service and cart.

+I also tested the Add, Skip and Book buttons, including empty-form and empty-cart cases, and checked the element IDs when something did not work.

+## Beginner DOM Concepts

+The project uses beginner-friendly DOM methods such as:

+* `getElementById()`
+* `innerText`
+* `style.display`
+* `addEventListener()`
+* `.value`
+* `.length`
+* `insertRow()`

 ## How to Run